 But it’s harder to prove your insurable interest if you don’t actually own a vehicle.
 When you’re trying to insure a vehicle you don’t own, car insurance companies will be wary of fraud, and be far less likely to allow you to take out a policy.
-But, while opening a policy on a car that you don’t own is rare, that doesn’t mean you don’t have options.
+But, while getting car insurance for a car that you don’t own is rare, that doesn’t mean you don’t have options.

 Co-titling a vehicle means you’re adding an additional owner to a car.
-Each state’s Department of Motor Vehicles has specific requirements for doing this, but in order to add an owner to a car, you’ll likely need to jointly apply for a new title.
+Each state’s Department of Motor Vehicles (or equivalent department) has specific requirements for doing this, but in order to add an owner to a car, you’ll likely need to jointly apply for a new title.

 This usually involves filling out a form with the names and information of both drivers who will be listed on the title, paying a fee, and going to the DMV in person to sign the new title.
 If the car in question was purchased with a loan that hasn’t been fully paid off, then you’ll need to notify the lienholder and see if it’s possible to add an additional owner to the title.

 But once you’re added to the title as a co-owner of a car, you’re free to get an insurance policy on that vehicle.
 As an owner, you can be the primary policyholder.
 But any other owner should also be listed on the car insurance policy.